Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the large family car segment and utilize the same 5-door hatchback body style and the front wheel drive system, it all comes up to the specific petrol engine choice they offer.
 The first one has a Renault-engineered powertrain under the hood, a 6-cylinder, 24-valves 207hp unit, while the other one gets its power and torque from a 6-cylinder, 24-valves 210hp engine designed by Peugeot.

 SafetyThe first thing to look into here would be the results from European New Car Assessment Programme (Euro NCAP) tests performed on the two cars.
 Good thing is that both vehicles got tested, with the same number of safety stars gained in the process.
-That aside, let's consider some other aspects which affect safety.
+Moving further on, let's take a closer look at some additional safety-related facts.
 Both vehicles belong to the large family car segment, which is generally a good thing safety-wise, still it doesn't help us solve our dilemma, does it?
 On the other hand, taking kerb weight as an important factor into account, Citroen C5 offers a considerable difference of 21% more metal.

-ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Renault does have a slight advantage, when all the models are taken into account.
-These are the official statistics, while our visitors describe reliability of Renault, as well as Citroen, with the same average rating of 4.1 out of 5.
-The same official information place Laguna as average reliability-wise, and C5 is more or less at the same level.Above it all, drivers of cars with the same engine as Laguna rank it on average as 3.7, while the one under the competitor's bonnet gets 4.0 out of 5.
+ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that Renault does have a slight advantage, all the models observed together.
+These are the official statistics, while our visitors describe reliability of Renault with an average rating of 4.2, and models under the Citroen badge with 4.0 out of 5.
+Some independent research have also placed Laguna as average reliability-wise, and C5 is more or less at the same level.That apart, owners of different cars powered by the same engine as Laguna rank it on average as 3.7, while the one under the competitor's bonnet gets 4.0 out of 5.

 Performance & Fuel economyRenault is undoubtly more agile, reaching 100km/h in 2.2 seconds less than its competitor.
 In addition to that it accelerates all the way to 235 kilometers per hour, 5km/h more than the other car.
 When it comes to fuel economy the winner has to be Laguna, averaging around 8.5 liters of fuel per 100 kilometers (33 mpg), in combined cycle.
 We can't ignore that 18% difference compared to Citroen C5.